Alan Turing Institute

 The Alan Turing Institute is the United Kingdom's national institute for data science and artificial intelligence, founded in 2015 and largely funded by the UK Government.
 It is named after Alan Turing, the British mathematician and computing pioneer.
+Since 2025, the institute focuses on defense and national security, following demands by the UK Government.

 Background

 The Alan Turing Institute was founded following a letter from the Council for Science and Technology (CST) to the UK prime minister (7 June 2013), describing the "Age of Algorithms".
 The letter presented a case that "The Government, working with the universities and industry, should create a National Centre to promote advanced research and translational work in algorithms and the application of data science".

 The Alan Turing Institute fits into a complex organisational landscape that includes the Open Data Institute, the Digital Catapult and infrastructure investments.
 The role of the institute is to provide the expertise and fundamental research into data science and artificial intelligence needed to solve real-world problems.

 The Alan Turing Institute has since 2021 run an annual event called AI UK, which is described as a national showcase of data science and artificial intelligence.

 The organisation's intranet is called Mathison, which was Alan Turing's middle name.